Why I Don't Use Chalk Paint

 WHAT I USE INSTEAD OF CHALK PAINT | AFFORDABLE ALTERNATIVE TO CHALK PAINT | DIY FURNITURE PAINTING

-I’ve been refinishing furniture ever since I discovered the magic of chalk paint nearly seven years ago.
+I’ve been refinishing furniture ever since I discovered the magic of chalk paint nearly ten years ago.
 I’ve traveled the country teaching thousands of people how to refinish furniture and cabinets, I’ve created online chalk painting courses, and I’ve written countless blog posts all about chalk painting.
 To say that chalk painting has been life changing for me would be an understatement!

 There are several reasons I don't use chalk paint, but here are my top 4: